DVFon14/MERNapp/README.md

 3. I would like for the states cards to either be organized alphabetically, or for the user to have the ability to drag and drop them in the order they want.

+4. Allow user to include photos on their adventures cards.

-4. Create and actual authorization and authentication feature.
+5. Create and actual authorization and authentication feature.

 ///////////////////////////////////////////
 ///////////////////////////////////////////